Whonix/uwt/README.md

 configured to do so.
 For example, when simply typing "apt-get" instead of "torsocks apt-get", "apt-get" can still be routed over Tor.

-Uwt is a hack, which can be used to add stream isolation support to torsocks as long as torsocks does not feature native stream isolation support.

 The uwt package comes with the following applications pre-configured to use uwtwrapper, Tor and stream isolation:
 - apt